 LAO: Founded in the summer of 2020, EX/POST is a nonprofit independent literary and arts journal.
 We seek to spotlight both the best art and writing the Internet can find and serve as a refuge for underrepresented voices, topics, and genres.
 We want both great art and reflections on such; we want to publish work at the forefront of today's trends, but we also want to break down the meaning of those trends to make the cutting edge of "high theory" accessible to all.
 More than anything, we want to be a home for timely, experimental, and most of all daring writing.
 Whether it's avant-garde theater, traditional poetry, a satire of the Oscars, or an essay on any of the above, we believe you have something valuable to say.

-HOPKINSON: How/why was the Journal of Expressive Writing originally started?
+HOPKINSON: How/why was Dear Loneliness originally started?

 LAO: Originally, our friend Carissa wanted to create a pen pal program that would connect lonely people while also recording statistics on loneliness, but since there are already some amazing pen pal networks out there, we decided to put a more artistic spin on the idea by compiling the world’s longest letter to loneliness and making an art exhibit out of it.
-We thought the idea of bridging isolation was more important than ever in 2020 due to COVID-19 and ongoing fights against police brutality, and we’ve been lucky to have some amazing organizations help us spread the word since then—there’s metaLAB @ Harvard, Made of Millions Foundation, Artists for Trauma, Harvard Economics Review, the Concordium and even the Literary Symposium Desk at IIM Ahmedabad in India, just to name a few, though I’m afraid the full list of individuals who have been kind enough to forward our information is too long to list here!
+We thought the idea of bridging isolation was more important than ever in 2020 due to COVID-19 and ongoing fights against police brutality, and we’ve been lucky to have some amazing organizations help us spread the word since then--there’s metaLAB @ Harvard, Made of Millions Foundation, Artists for Trauma, Harvard Economics Review, the Concordium and even the Literary Symposium Desk at IIM Ahmedabad in India, just to name a few, though I’m afraid the full list of individuals who have been kind enough to forward our information is too long to list here!

 HOPKINSON: Who is your target reader audience?

 LAO: For EX/POST itself, we welcome readers and creators of all ages.
 Even though our masthead is quite young, we didn’t want to be a teen-exclusive publication, as we’ve never really believed in the boundaries between teen/adult or emerging/established.
-It’s the same story for Dear Loneliness—we want to collect letters from a truly representative cross-section of humanity, so people from all backgrounds are welcome to read and submit!
+It’s the same story for Dear Loneliness--we want to collect letters from a truly representative cross-section of humanity, so people from all backgrounds are welcome to read and submit!

 HOPKINSON: What type of work are you looking for?

-LAO: The sky’s the limit—we’ve gotten traditional handwritten letters, but also a good deal of art and poetry.
+LAO: The sky’s the limit--we’ve gotten traditional handwritten letters, but also a good deal of art and poetry.
 Some people have submitted multi-part graphic illustrations, while others have sent in spoken word and video letters.
 Topic-wise, anything that expresses how you feel about loneliness fits us just fine!

 HOPKINSON: Can letters include poetry, artwork, or comics?

 LAO: Yes, absolutely!
-Many of our most popular letters featured on social media include artistic—it’s actually a bit of a challenge balancing message content with visual appeal when posting letters (only those with permission, of course) on our social media, since people swipe by so quickly.
+Many of our most popular letters featured on social media include artistic--it’s actually a bit of a challenge balancing message content with visual appeal when posting letters (only those with permission, of course) on our social media, since people swipe by so quickly.

 HOPKINSON: What do you wish you’d see submitted, but rarely comes in?

 LAO: Well, for Dear Loneliness, this is surprising, but we’d like to maybe see more quarantine-specific work.
 We’ve gotten a few letters commenting on life cooped up at home or cut off from friends during COVID-19, but the vast majority of letters are about more long-standing frustrations and emotions people have had.
-Not that any letter is more or less valid than another, of course—we’re thrilled that we can be an outlet for people, and some of my favorite interactions to come from Dear Loneliness have been comforting strangers about the loneliness they’ve bottled up for so long in our DMs.
+Not that any letter is more or less valid than another, of course--we’re thrilled that we can be an outlet for people, and some of my favorite interactions to come from Dear Loneliness have been comforting strangers about the loneliness they’ve bottled up for so long in our DMs.
 It’s also interesting when people interpret loneliness differently from the usual sense to talk about the loneliness of a song ending when you’re wearing headphones, or the isolation of facing racial attacks.

 For EX/POST, I’d love to see more visual poetry and underrepresented genres like spoken word, drama, screenplay, comics, etc. I love pieces that give the reader more than one direction to take in their reading, and I don’t think we’ve received any comics at all!
 We also have a soft spot for experimental work, so anything that’s interactive or pushes the bounds of the viewer/creator relationship is something I find personally fascinating.